AkshayRaman97/wit_integration/microservices/api/README.md

     ('/')       --> Displays the Readme of the microservice.
     ('/intent') --> An endpoint which accepts a POST request containing the message and returns a JSON response containing the intent of the text.
+    ('/test')   --> A test endpoint used for demonstrating usage of Wit client

 ### `/intent`